The two-dimensional one-component plasma is hyperuniform: Introduction

+There has been interest in studying the “high-temperature” regime for the 2DOCP, i.e. when $\beta \to 0$ as $N \to \infty$.

+\cor{The “local laws” paper \cite{armstrong2019local} allows to take the inverse temperature $\beta$ depending on $N$.
+Their results puts forward the fact that if $\beta = \beta(N) \to 0$, then there is a characteristic lengthscale $\rho_\beta \sim C \log (\beta^{-\hal}) \beta^{-\hal}$ tending to $+ \infty$ such that the “good behavior” of the system (expressed in terms of the local laws) can only be shown \emph{at scales larger than $\rho_\beta$}.
+In other words, one could expect the system to be “disordered” at scales $\ell \ll \rho_\beta$, and the good rigidity properties to only arise at scales $\ell \gg \rho_\beta$.}

-\paragraph{High temperature regime.} There has been recent interest in studying the “high-temperature” regime where $\beta \to 0$ as $N \to \infty$ for Coulomb gases (and other related systems), see e.g. \cite{akemann2019high,Lambert_2021} in the two-dimensional setting.
-Those results have put forward that the inverse temperature regime where $\beta \sim \frac{c}{N}$ is the threshold that distinguishes between “Ginibre-like” ($c \to + \infty$) and “Poisson-like” ($c \to 0$) properties.
-It is thus tempting to ask whether the 2DOCP stays hyperuniform as long as $\beta N \to \infty$, and whether one can observe an interesting transition along $\beta = \frac{c}{N}$, as $c$ moves down from $+ \infty$ to $0$.
+\cor{Other results (see e.g. \cite{akemann2019high,padilla2020large} for the Coulomb gas, \cite{Lambert_2021} for general interacting systems at high temperature, \cite{hardy2021clt} for the $1d$ log-gas) indicate that the inverse temperature regime where $\beta$ is of order $N^{-1}$ is the threshold that should distinguish between “Ginibre-like” and “Poisson-like” properties.}

+In view of those results, it is tempting to ask whether the 2DOCP stays hyperuniform as long as $\beta N \to \infty$, and whether one can observe an interesting transition along $\beta = \frac{c}{N}$, as $c$ moves down from $+ \infty$ to $0$. \cor{Moreover, it seems plausible than any good discrepancy estimate should require the lengthscale $R$ to be larger than $\rho_\beta$ as introduced in \cite{armstrong2019local}, in other words there would be a lower bound on the speed at which we take $R = R(N)$ depending on $N$.}